audreymhoughton/audreymhoughton/README.md

 ## 👋 Hi there, I’m Audrey!
-I'm a software engineer with a strong foundation in Python, Linux systems, and internal tooling.
+I'm a software engineer with a strong foundation in Python, Linux systems, high-performance computing (HPC), and internal tooling.
 I enjoy building tools that make engineering workflows smoother, infrastructure more reliable, and cross-team collaboration easier.
 My recent work has focused on supporting data center operations, improving developer experience, and solving real-world problems through thoughtful automation and clean, maintainable code.

 ## 🔍 I’m currently open to work
 I’m actively seeking new remote opportunities in software engineering — particularly in roles focused on internal tools, platform engineering, or infrastructure-aware development.
 I'm excited to contribute to teams that value thoughtful engineering, collaboration across disciplines, and systems that just work.